Born: June 01, 1947

 Jonathan Price was born in Holywell, in North Wales.
 Before winning a scholarship to the Royal Academy for the Dramatic Arts, he studied art.
 After completing his education at the Royal, he joined the Liverpool Everyman Theatre Playhouse.
 A year later, he returned as the Artistic Director.

-Never fully letting go of his stage roots, Pryce has returned a number of times performing in musicals like Oliver and My Fair Lady.
-He also returned to television for mini-series like Victoria & Albert, telefilms like David and commercial work for Infiniti automobiles.
+Never fully letting go of his stage roots, Jonathan has returned a number of times performing in musicals such as Oliver and My Fair Lady.
+He returned to television for mini-series such as Victoria & Albert, telefilms such as David and commercial work for Infiniti automobiles.

-Married to actress Kate Fahy since 1974, the couple share two sons, Patrick and Gabriel, and a daughter, Phoebe, and live in London, England.
+Married to actress Kate Fahy since 1974, the couple have two sons, Patrick and Gabriel, and a daughter, Phoebe, and live in London, England.